docker/machine/docs/examples/aws.md

     Start with something basic like `docker run hello-world`, or for a more interesting test, run a Dockerized webserver on your new remote machine.

-    In this example, the `-p` option is used to expose port 80 from the `nginx` container and make it accessible on port `8000` of the `docker-sandbox` host.
+    In this example, the `-p` option is used to expose port 80 from the `nginx` container and make it accessible on port `8000` of the `aws-sandbox` host.

         $ docker run -d -p 8000:80 --name webserver kitematic/hello-world-nginx
         Unable to find image 'kitematic/hello-world-nginx:latest' locally